Skip to content

 i32.const 0)

 However, you may hope it to be more explicit, or your compiler doesn't support this syntax.
-In such cases, you can set this lint to "warning" or "deny".
+In such cases, you can set this lint to "warn" or "deny".

 multiModules